"

 Parts of the note are pointed out, including noteheads, stems, and flags.

-• Notehead: Every note has an oval-shaped notehead.
-The notehead can be unfilled or filled.
+• Notehead: Each note has an oval-shaped notehead that can be unfilled or filled.

 • Stem: Most noteheads (but not all) have a stem.

-• When the stem points up, it is placed on the right of the notehead.
+• When the stem points up, it is placed on the right side of the notehead.

-• When the stem points down, it is placed on the left of the notehead.
+• When the stem points down, it is placed on the left side of the notehead.

 • Flag: Many stems (but not all) have a flag.

-• Whether the stem points up or down, flags are always on the right side of the stem.
+• Regardless of whether the stem points up or down, flags are always on the right side of the stem.

 • Stems can have multiple flags.
-To accommodate three or more flags, the stem is elongated.
+When there are three or more flags, the stem is lengthened.

-Now that we know the basic parts of a note, we need to learn about the most common types of notes.
+Now that we understand the basic parts of a note, we will explore the most common types of notes.

 Example 1.2.2.
 Note types